AswathyAshokManalil/PythonModule2_CapstoneProject/README.md

 ---

-### 4.5 Correlation Between Age and Salary
+### 4.5 Relation Between Age and Salary
-- Calculated the correlation coefficient between age and salary.
+-Find the relation  between age and salary.

 **Visualization:**
 - Scatter Plot: Shows the relationship between Age and Salary